 At $3,700 the Pique SX 1 is the least expensive bike in the test and has the best components by far.
 It also has the only fully aluminum frame in the test, which likely frees up some budget for all the high-end parts.
 The bike doesn't suffer from an overwhelming lack of stiffness or extra heft.
 A 140mm RockShox Pike RC fork and RockShox Super Deluxe RCT rear shock offer a plush suspension system.
 The much-lauded SRAM GX Eagle 12-speed drivetrain speaks for itself.
 Hub engagement on the Giant XC-1 Disc wheels isn't stellar, and we could use rims wider than 23mm.
 The 2.4/2.3-inch Maxxis High Roller tires front and rear are fine.
 SRAM Guide RS brakes with 180mm rotors are excellent.

 Finding your bike among the rows of shiny new machines can feel like a paralyzing task.
 There is no denying that the wrong choice can be costly.
-With the Juliana Furtado you can rest assured that you aren't missing out on any aspect of trail performance.
+With the Juliana Joplin you can rest assured that you aren't missing out on any aspect of trail performance.
 A light and snappy feel will satisfy both well-trailed riders and beginners.
+The Yeti Beti SB5 is a versatile and well-rounded bicycle that feels excellent over small bumps.
 The Liv Pique SX is a bit more of a risk, as it's a bit of a puzzle to unlock its descending skills.
-If you're up for a unique feel or likely to keep things mellow, it's got a twinkle in its eye that could suit you.
-The Specialized Women's Camber Comp 650 has their nifty SWAT storage system in the downtube that truly makes a practical difference out on the trails.
-This bike is most at home on mellow trails, however, even though it can take an isolated hit.
+If you're up for a unique feel or likely to keep things mellow, it could suit you well.

 Our testers are bike shop mechanics, racers and lifelong lovers of all things bi-wheeled.
 Racing backgrounds help moderate speeds for time trails, mechanic skills help us dial in the bikes perfectly for each rider, and trail crushers have a way of sorting the wheat from the chaff.
 These ladies put in all the hard work to help you find your ride.